 The Social Justice Council invites you to join us on Saturday, October 13, at 7 pm for a FREE screening of the film HUMAN FLOW by Chinese dissident Ai Weiwei.
-After years of house arrest, he was given back his passport two years ago and relocated to Berlin.
+After years of house arrest, he was given back his passport two years ago and re-located to Berlin.
 He then visited 23 countries within a year, filming refugees in camps around the globe.
-FYI: This event coincides with Parents Night Out, when the church offers free childcare.
+FYI: This event coincides with Parents Night Out!!!
+Childcare hours have been extended to 9:30 PM.

 Will our global society emerge from fear, isolation, and self-interest and choose a path of openness, freedom, and respect for humanity?

 What to do when we of good conscience feel powerless?
 I have been asking myself this question for two years.
 With each new move towards autocracy and continued inequality in our country, the desire to answer this question reaches a level of crisis!

 What to do?
 What to do?
 What to do?
 There is, of course, exercising my right to vote!
 There are protests I attend, and community groups I organize with and support.
 Many of us are busy and engaged in similar activities.
 And, my faith reminds me that many acts can help in this ongoing resistance to evil.

 There is a place for collective engagement both seen and unseen.
 There are acts done for others and acts done for ourselves to keep our integrity intact.

 As we enter this season with multiple ways to participate in keeping our democracy alive, let us not forgot the individual practices that keep us whole and add to the resistance as well.

 I have borrowed a practice from a Unitarian Universalist colleague in the Northwest by keeping a battery-operated candle in our window since August.
 I don’t know that anyone notices, but the ritual of turning on the mechanical flame at dark is powerful for me.
 It reminds me, that I will not give in or give up!
 It reminds my children that when there is no light we make our own.